I had a lovely Easter. I hope you did too. Now…

 - Starting now, push, pull, squat, lunge, hinge, and carry every day.
 Every.
 Day.
 At 50, your body will thank me.
 Trust me.

 Then, I would give me the kind of hug that is warm and snuggly and seems to go on forever, and thank my younger self for never smoking, doing drugs, or drinking alcohol and for giving up soft drinks and fast/processed foods.
-Those choices saved my life!
+Those choices may have saved my life!

 Call to action: In the comment section below, regardless of your current age, please give it some real thought and share ONE thing you would tell your younger self if you could?